jcpelletier/ContinuousDeliveryTools/README.md

 # Continuous Delivery Tools
 Tools for build and delivery

+# CI/CD Scripts
+These scripts are intended to be used in a CI/CD environment such as Jenkins.
+They are written in Python for high portability.

 ## jiraQuery.py
 - Pass Jira credentials and JQL query, and this will return a JSON dump of issues.
 - Example: